Oldman10000/happy_dogs_home/README.md

 # Problems overcome

 I had difficulties changing the colour of the navbar text elements on my style.css file.
 In the end I added inline CSS to the index.html file to override the Bootstrap navbar-dark stylings.

+I had difficulty figuring out a way for the descriptions of the dogs to appear in a modal box in mobile/tablet form for smaller displays while appearing on the page below the image in desktop form.
+I found out this could be done using JavaScript, however as this is outside the scope of this project I have amended the page design so that the descriptions of the dogs will now appear on the page below the images on all displays.
+The structure and wireframe have been amended accordingly.